 What if I don’t remember how many hours I worked at my internship?
 It is the employer’s legal responsibility, not yours, to keep records of the hours you worked.
 However many hours you recollect working is the starting point for calculating damages–the burden of proving how many hours you actually worked is on the employer.

 Could I still be entitled to back-wages for my work as an intern if I agreed to work unpaid?
 Absolutely.

 An illegally unpaid intern, like any other employee covered by minimum wage laws, cannot agree to work for less than minimum wage.

 The whole purpose of minimum wage law is to protect people with little to no bargaining power from having to “agree” to substandard wages, and courts have repeatedly and explicitly ruled that any agreement in violation of these laws is completely null and void.

 We have listed here some of the most frequently asked questions.
-If you have questions about your specific case, please contact us to discuss your case further.
-All answers are general, and should not be taken as legal advice for a particular case, as much depends on the actual facts of each individual case.
-Nothing written here implies any representation on behalf of Schneider & Rubin.
+If you have questions about your specific case, please contact a lawyer for legal advice.
+All answers are general, and is not legal advice.
+Nothing written here implies any legal advice or legal representation.